divyansh-code-profile/YOLO-CSL/README.md

 }
 ```

-# Installation
-Please refer to [install.md](./docs/install.md) for installation and dataset preparation.

 # Getting Started
-# Getting Started

-This page provides basic usage about yolov5-obb.
 For installation instructions, please see [install.md](./install.md).

 # Train a model